anj1/NeuralNets.jl/README.md

 * `act::Vector{Function}` is the vector of activation functions corresponding to each layer.

 For example, `MLP(randn, [4,8,8,2], [relu,logis,ident])` returns a 3-layer network with 4 input nodes, 2 output nodes, and two hidden layers comprised of 8 nodes each.
 The first hidden layer uses a `relu` activation function, the second uses `logis`, and the output nodes lack any activation function and so we specify them with the `ident` 'function'.

+Once your neural network is initialised, predictions are made with the `prop(mlp::MLP,x)` command, where `x` is a column vector of the node inputs.
+Of course `prop()` is vectorised, so inputting a k by n array of data points returns a j by n array of predictions, where k is the number of input nodes, and j is the number of output nodes.

 ### Activation Functions
 There is 'native' support for the following activation functions.
 If you define an arbitrary activation function its derivative is calculated automatically using the `ForwardDiff.jl` package.
 The natively supported activation derivatives are a bit over twice as fast to evaluate compared with derivatives calculated using `ForwardDiff.jl`.